cisco00/francisikwu.github.io/README.md

   - Developed an algorithm through predictive modeling that recommends the farming system a farmer can adapt after farming a certain crop for a number of years which reduce land farm land depletion by 7%.
   - Designed A/B testing framework to access model quality.
   - Evaluated data sources and analysis techniques for accuracy and effectiveness.

+## Lectures(Semicolon Africa)

+- Lecture: Dimensionality Reduction - Big Data and Machine Learning for Scientific Discovery.

+- Lecture: Introduction to data science in the banking sector- Stanbic IBTC graduate training program, Sept, 2021, 2022.

+- An Introduction to Statistics for Data Science

+- Introduction to Machine Learning(Supervised, Unsupervised and Semi-supervised)

+- Introduction to Numpy, Pandas, Seaborn and Matplotlib

+- Introduction to Inferential Statistics

+- Exploratory Data Analysis

+- Linear Regression Analysis

+- Data Extraction and Transformation

+- Time Series Analysis

+- Data Distribution

 ## Projects